All Episodes

 And the exact opposite happens.

-Every time he goes out and makes such a speech, it gets even more forceful and uh uh etched in stone, and he's not changing his mind about anything, and that just sends him caterwalling to the cameras.
+Every time he goes out and makes such a speech, it gets even more forceful and etched in stone, and he's not changing his mind about anything.

-It is entitled Overprivileged Children, and it's a review of the book The Looming Tower, Al Qaeda and the Road to 9-11.
+It is entitled Overprivileged Children, and it's a review of the book, The Looming Tower, Al-Qaeda and the Road to 9-11.

-And in it, he makes the point that uh how many times you heard left say, well, these terrorists, you know, they're just a bunch of poor and slave people, they're just dexhed in poverty, they hate our prosperity, they uh they think that we're stealing all the world's resources, the usual liberal complaint.
+And in it, he makes the point that how many times have you heard left say, well, these terrorists, you know, they're just a bunch of poor enslaved people.

-These are highly educated people.
+These are highly educated people, Zawahiri, bin Laden.

 They're not dummies.

-Uh they then they're not insane.
+And they're not insane.

-And that they are recruiting people like Mohammed Atta, who are disaffected in one way or the other.
+And that they are recruiting people like Mohammed Atta who are disaffected in one way or the other.

 There's a passage here in the review of the book that brings into question the masculinity of Mohammed Atta.

-uh Physically, there was a feminine quality to his bearing.
+Physically, there was a feminine quality to his bearing.

-He was elegant, he was delicate, so that his sexual orientation, however unexpressed, was difficult to read.
+So that his sexual orientation, however unexpressed, was difficult to read.

-Atta consistently demonstrated an aversion to women who in his mind were like Jews in their powerfulness and corruption.
+Atta consistently demonstrated an aversion to women who, in his mind, were like Jews in their powerfulness and corruption.

-And then he quotes from Atta's will, and wait till you hear that.
+And then he quotes from Atta's will and wait till you hear that.

 Get to that right after the break, plus with more President Bush soundbooks.